 Dr. Wenk has contributed extensively to palliative care at national, regional and international level.
 He is a founding member and past president of both the Argentinean Association for Palliative Medicine and Care (AAMyCP) and the Latin American Association for Palliative Care (ALCP).
 From 2005-2009 he was a member of the Board of Directors of the Worldwide Palliative Care Alliance (now the Worldwide Hospice Palliative Care Alliance – WHPCA).

 Dr. Wenk has a long association with the IAHPC and completed his second term as a member of the Board of Directors in 2014.
 He first joined the Board in 2007 and was elected Chair for the period 2008-2014.
 At that time he was a member of different working groups: Pallipedia, Opioid Price Watch and IAHPC Palliative Care Essentials (Essential Practices, Prescription Opioid Essential Package).

-Currently he is in charge of functional design and content of Pallipedia, and member of both the IAHPC Palliative Care Certification Process and IAHPC Palliative Care First Consultation Database working groups.
+Currently he is in charge of functional design and content of Pallipedia, and member of both the IAHPC Palliative Care Certification Process and IAHPC first consults Global Palliative Care Database working groups.